Template:DCBLDCMotor Controls

 Related Parameters

-It is important to understand the different parameters that may impact the Target Velocity property, these are listed here:
+It is important to understand the different parameters that may impact the Target Velocity property:

 • When setting a new Target Velocity, the controller will intelligently accelerate (or decelerate) to the new target based on the Acceleration property.
 This allows for smooth and repeatable movements that improve power consumption.